Feeds:

 Thanks for the note Tom!
 Does anyone else out there remember the Vittle House and what beer sandwiches are made of?

-The Guernsey Cow in the 1940s
+The Guernsey Cow as it appeared in the 1940s

 This is another photo my grandmother had in her files.
 I believe it’s The Guernsey Cow circa post World War II.
 That’s when my grandfather changed the name of the business from The Exton Dairy Grille to The Guernsey Cow.